Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 Choosing the Right Stirring Utensils

 Wood is softer than metal and doesn’t leave scratches.
-However, if you’re cooking something tricky like a pancake, then you might need to consider other option.
+However, if you’re cooking something tricky like a pancake, then you might need to consider other options.

 For heavier foods like steaks, fish fillets, and quesadillas, you can use nylon utensils that are sturdier than silicon.
 However, whatever utensil you use, make sure to not be too rough on the pan.